|

 - extreme irritability, anger, or rage

-- debilitating feelings of hopelessness.
+- overwhelming feelings of hopelessness

 - panic attacks, sudden overwhelming episodes of fear that trigger severe physical reactions with symptoms similar to those of anxiety-driven bodily stress including